ranranrunforit/Agents/langgraph_basic/README.md

-This project is a hands-on course for building agentic and multi-agent applications using [LangGraph](https://github.com/langchain-ai/langgraph), a Python library for constructing, controlling, and deploying LLM-powered workflows as graphs.
-The course is structured into modules, each focusing on a specific concept or capability of LangGraph, and uses Jupyter notebooks (`.ipynb`) for interactive learning.
+The project builds and manages AI-powered assistants using LangGraph.
+It creates modular, configurable, and versioned assistants that can manage tasks, interact with users, and maintain persistent state.
+The project is structured into modules, each focusing on a specific concept or feature of LangGraph.

-## Libraries Used

-- **LangGraph**: Core library for graph-based LLM workflows.
-- **LangChain**: For LLMs, tools, and message handling.
-- **langgraph_sdk**: For interacting with deployed graphs and assistants.
-- **python-dotenv**: For environment variable management.
-- **Other dependencies**: e.g., `IPython.display`, `uuid`, and cloud SDKs as needed.

----

 ## Module 0: Basics